zicat/tributary/doc/user_guide_config_detail.md

    key
    exists.

-6. For the `default` of `bulk.response.action_listener.identity`, the failed bulk request will be retried util success.
+6. For the `default` of `bulk.response.action-listener.identity`, the failed bulk request will be retried util success.
-   For `mute_bulk_insert_error` of `bulk.response.action_listener.identity`, the failed bulk request will be ignored and add the metric key `tributary_sink_elasticsearch_bulk_requests_with_errors` to monitor the fail count.
+   For `mute_bulk_insert_error` of `bulk.response.action-listener.identity`, the failed bulk request will be ignored and add the metric key `tributary_sink_elasticsearch_bulk_requests_with_errors` to monitor the fail count.

 ## The complete demo config